meh430/rankten/README.md

 # Rank 10 React App
 Rank 10 is a platform that allows users to create and share top ten lists on any topic.
-This repository is a web client for Rank 10 built using the React library and Material-UI.
+This repository is a web client for Rank 10 is built using the React library and Material-UI.

 ## Features
 - Create and customize an account with a profile picture and a bio that can display interests